2022 Clinical/Medical Laboratory Science Degree Guide

 |High School Diploma||13.6%|

-About 63.0% of workers in careers related to clinical laboratory science obtain at least associate's degree.
+About 63.0% of workers in careers related to clinical laboratory science obtain at least associate degrees.
 View the chart below to get an idea of what degree level most of those in clinical/medical laboratory science careers have.